10 Oct 2023

 DeltaStream is powered by Apache Flink and processes streaming data from sources such as Kafka and Kinesis.
 The processed data can be used in downstream applications, materialized in a view, or written to data lakes and other analytical systems.
 Some common use cases of DeltaStream are latency sensitive applications where processed streaming data is needed in real time and data preparation use cases where users want to use a subset of the data contained within a stream.
+In this blog post, we are introducing Databricks as our latest integration with the DeltaStream platform.
+Now users can process data from their streaming data sources and write the results directly to Delta Lake.

 Users are familiar with Apache Spark as a great batch solution for processing massive amounts of data.
 However, in real-time stream processing users are latency sensitive and that makes a real-time processing engine a perfect fit.
 In these cases, DeltaStream can be leveraged to continuously process streaming data and write to the Delta Lake, so that Delta Tables are always up to date and data is never late.